neil-edelman/boxes/readme.md

 ## Details ##

-The documented parameters are preprocessor macros defined before including the file, and they are generally undefined automatically before the box is complete for convenience.
+The documented parameters are pre-processor macros defined before including the file, and they are generally undefined automatically before the box is complete for convenience.
 Since `C` doesn't have interfaces, one can include anonymous and named traits with the